Level Crossing Removal Project: Additional 25 crossing removals: 2022–2025

 During the lead up to the 2018 state election, an extra 25 level crossing removals were announced.
-These removals occurred on the Cranbourne, Pakenham, Upfield, Frankston, Mernda, Ballarat, Geelong, Sunbury, Belgrave, Lilydale and Barinsdale lines.
-This announcement resulted in the Cranbourne line being fully level crossing free, pushing the number of level crossing removals to 75 by 2025.
+These removals occurred on the Cranbourne, Pakenham, Upfield, Frankston, Mernda, Ballarat, Geelong, Sunbury, Belgrave, Lilydale, and Bairnsdale lines.
+These announcements led to the Cranbourne line becoming level crossing free, although several pedestrian-only crossings do remain.
+The number of level crossing removals increased to 75 by 2025, or 78 including the three crossings added to the original fifty.